raguerraa/Nonesters/README.md

-# ExtremestSudoku
+# Leaf Sudoku

-This iOs game is a sudoku that generate the hardest puzzles
+This is an iOs game where you have to solve Sudoku puzzles while you keep your avatar alive.